spoorthipreddy/bike-share/README.md

 * My key stakeholders are:

-1-Lily Moreno: The director of marketing and my manager.
+1. Lily Moreno: The director of marketing and my manager.
 Moreno has initiated   this  strategy.
 The first stakeholder to deliver to.

-2-The executive team: For Moreno´s idea to work, the executive team must approve our recommendations, so so they must be backed up with compelling data insights and professional data visualizations.
+2. The executive team: For Moreno´s idea to work, the executive team must approve our recommendations, so so they must be backed up with compelling data insights and      professional data visualizations.

 ### The Prepare phase